Course Outline

 2:30pm-3:30pm Writing Time and Individual Consults: Optional sharing with other students.

-6:30pm Dinner at David & Susan Greenberg's Home:
+6:30pm Dinner at David and Susan Greenberg's Home

 Friday